 For each of the years ended April 30, 2011 and 2010, gross margin increased both in total and as a percentage of revenues as compared to the prior year.
 The \$2.2 million increase in gross margin for fiscal year 2011 is due to both increased revenue and an improved rate.
 The 37.5% and 35.9% gross margin rates in fiscal years 2011 and 2010 approach the Company's expected rate at current revenue levels.
 During fiscal years 2011 and 2010, cost of sales includes inventory write downs of \$1.4 million and \$1.3 million, respectively, which reduced gross margin rates by 2.6% and 2.7%, respectively.
-During fiscal year 2010, the Company reached an agreement with a wireless telecommunications network customer and received \$650,000 representing a portion of the cost of certain unique inventory write downs included the unique inventory items.
+During fiscal year 2010, the Company reached an agreement with a wireless telecommunications network customer and received \$650,000 representing a portion of the cost of certain unique inventory items that the customer no longer required and recorded this amount as a reduction to cost of goods sold during the period.
+The fiscal year 2010 inventory write downs included the unique inventory items.
 With the current mix of programs and orders in its backlog, the Company expects to realize gross margin rates in the upper 30% to low 40% range during fiscal year 2012.
 As revenues increase in future periods, the Company expects to realize a higher gross margin as more of its fixed costs are covered.

-Selling and Administrative expenses
+Selling and Administrative Expenses